A close up of an orange bubble on a white background.

 • Attackers will exploit known vulnerabilities in software, and developers will release updates to address these issues.

 • Patching your software often will help minimise your exposure to vulnerabilities.
+This is crucial to protect against malicious software, which includes threats like viruses, Trojans, spyware, ransomware, adware, and botnets.

 • Software will eventually go to end of life, at which point it’s no longer updated and should be removed from your business entirely like Windows XP and Windows 7.